Affine Chabauty II: Examples

-where $\#S = 1$ and $a \in \bZ$, $a \neq \pm 2$ is a fixed parameter.
+where $a \in \bZ\setminus\{\pm 2\}$ is a fixed parameter.
 Let $\cX$ be the closure of~$\cY$ in $\bP^2_{\bZ}$, let $\cD = \cX \smallsetminus \cY$, and denote by $X,Y,D$ the generic fibres.
-We use $P_0 \coloneqq (0,0)$ as base point.
 The curve~$X$ is the smooth compactification of~$Y$.
+We always have the rational point $P_0 = (0,0) \in Y(\bQ)$, which we use as base point.
+The divisor of cusps~$D$ consists of the rational point $Q_1 = (1 : 1: 0)$ and the degree-2 point $Q_2 = \{(1 : \zeta_3 : 0), (1 :\zeta_3^{-1} : 0)\}$, where $\zeta_3$ is a primitive third root of unity.
 Setting $(u,v) \coloneqq (y/x, 1/x)$, an affine chart containing the cusps is given by $v^2 + av = u^3 - 1$, a Weierstrass equation for an elliptic curve.
-The cusps are defined by $v = 0$, consisting of a $\bQ$-rational point $Q_1 = (1,0)$ and a degree-2 point $Q_2 = \{(\zeta_3,0), (\zeta_3^{-1},0)\}$, where $\zeta_3$ is a primitive third root of unity.
+Note that this change of coordinates does not preserve $S$-integrality, so the problem of finding $S$-integral points of~$\cY$ is different from finding $S$-integral points on an elliptic curve.
+(This is why we refer to~\eqref{ex:supercurves} as a superelliptic equation even though it defines a genus~1 curve.)
 We see that $n_1(D) = n_2(D) = 1$, $n = 3$, and $g = 1$.
 Let $r$ be the rank of $J(\bQ) = \Jac_X(\bQ)$.
 Assumption \eqref{eq:chabauty-condition-over-number-field-intro} is satisfied whenever $r+\#S\leq 2$.
 We focus on the most interesting case when $r = \#S = 1$.
 The model~$\cX \subseteq \bP^2_{\bZ}$ has singular fibres over~$3$ and the prime divisors of $a \pm 2$.
 In order to apply the Affine Chabauty method for a given~$a$, one first needs to compute a regular model by performing blow-ups in the singular points if necessary.
 One then needs to compute intersection numbers and find a Mordell--Weil basis, i.e.\ perform \ref{item:algo-D-transversal-model}--\ref{item:algo-correction-divisors} of \Cref{sec:algorithm}.
 Before giving an explicit example, let us address steps \ref{item:algo-log-differentials} and \ref{item:algo-integrals}.

 The log differentials

 form a basis of $\rH^0(X, \Omega^1(D))$.
 Their residues $\Res_{Q_i}(\omega_j)$ are